here’s a lot of confusion once you start asking people what the difference is.

 Analytics: As mentioned, the”T” makes a difference.
 “T” stands for Tool.

-Almost everyone can analyse lot of things.
-However, to prove your analysis is accurate, you will need to use a tool.
-This tool will not only track the analysis you develop, but it will also provide the real world facts/picture.
+Everyone can analyse things.
+However, to prove your analysis is accurate, you need to use a tool.
+This tool will track the analysis you develop, and will provide the real facts/picture.

-Combining the two, analysis + analytics results, will prove to be the most successful and effective method.
+Combining the two results of analysis and analytics, proves to be an effective and accurate method.
 When both analysis and analytics are equal or close to being equal, then your experiment is a workable case.

-Please do remember – A tool should and will be beneficial if it provides your data in the form of numbers.
+Please keep in mind – A tool should and will only be beneficial if it provides your data in the form of numbers.